-The forum became a platform for discussing how to implement the government-approved State Target Program for the Just Transition of Coal Regions, and what is needed to involve not only mining towns but also other carbon-dependent and mono-industrial communities in the process.
+The forum became a platform for discussing how to implement the government-approved State Target Program for the Just Transition of Coal Regions, and what is needed to involve not only coal mining towns but also other carbon-intensive and mono-industrial communities in the process.
 Participants included representatives from the government, parliament, local authorities, civil society organizations, and experts.

 Transformation is already underway